Anne Ramsden

 Anne Ramsden (born 1952) is a Canadian artist who has exhibited widely in Canada.
-She is currently based in Montreal, where she is a professor at the Université du Quebec à Montréal.
+She currently lives and works on Gabriola Island, British Columbia on the traditional and unceded territory of the Snuneymuxw First Nation.

 Life and education

 Ramsden was born in Kingston, Ontario.
 She received a Bachelor of Arts from Queen's University in 1973, a Bachelor of Fine Arts from Nova Scotia College of Art and Design in 1977, and a Master of Fine Arts from Concordia University in 1983.

 Ramsden was a co-founder, along with Francine Perinet and Angela Grauerholz, of the documentation centre and bookstore Artexte and served as co-director from 1980 to 1987.

-She served as an associate editor for Parachute Magazine from 1980 to 1982.
-From 1987 to 1998, Ramsden taught at the School for Contemporary Art at Simon Fraser University.
-She is a professor at the Université du Quebec à Montréal, where she has taught since 1998.
+She served as editorial editor for Parachute Magazine from 1980 to 1982.
+From 1987 to 1998, Ramsden taught at the School for Contemporary Art at Simon Fraser University. and from 1998 to 2017 was professor in the École des arts visuels et médiatiques at the Université du Quebec à Montréal.